andyatkinson/notify-me/README.md

 =======
 Coverage of the controller actions is contained within `notify_me_test.rb`.
 Run the test cases with `ruby -rubygems notify_me_test.rb`.
 You will need to `gem install rack-test` if it is not installed already.

 Design
 ======
-A Photoshop document `notify_me.psd` is part of this repository.
-The PSD can be used as a starting point for customization on your project:
+A Photoshop document `notify-me.psd` is part of this repository.
+The PSD can be used as a starting point for design customization:

     Software: Adobe Photoshop CS5
     Size: 4.3 MB
     Dimensions: 1024x768
     Fonts: Helvetica Neue
+    Creator: Nate Kadlac

 Contributors
 ============
  - Andy Atkinson (@webandy)
  - Nate Kadlac (@kadlac)